derfarctor/brute/README.md

 - A selection of words from the bip39 word list, separated by commas, that represent the possible options of the word at that position in the mnemonic.
 - An X to symbolise a completely unknown word.

-If you wish to run brute in high performance mode, you must now configure the ledger settings.
-These are self explanatory but a detailed overview of each setting is available at the bottom of this readme.md as help.
+If you wish to run brute in Ledger mode, you must now configure the ledger settings.
+These are self explanatory but a detailed overview of each setting is available at the bottom of this readme under the `Options in brute_config.toml` title.

 Once your mnemonic has been added to the config file, run brute again - if on windows, via `run_brute.bat` like before.